 Industry Mounts Opposition to Bureau and Any Nominated Director

-Baltimore, MD—Leading consumer groups, today announced the results of a poll showing that an overwhelming majority of likely voters both support a new consumer agency (74%) and want Wall Street held “accountable” (77%), along with a report documenting “10 reasons” consumers need the new Consumer Financial Protection Bureau.
+Philadelphia, PA—Leading consumer groups today announced the results of a poll showing that an overwhelming majority of likely voters both support a new consumer agency (74%) and want Wall Street held “accountable” (77%), along with a report documenting “10 reasons” consumers need the new Consumer Financial Protection Bureau.
 The Bureau will take over enforcement of all major consumer laws on Thursday, July 21.
-Maryland PIRG and the Maryland Consumer Rights Coalition called for the Senate to vote to confirm former Ohio Attorney General Rich Cordray as its director, so that the CFPB is able to fulfill the promise of consumer financial protection.
+The groups called for the Senate to vote to confirm former Ohio Attorney General Rich Cordray as its director, so that the CFPB is able to fulfill the promise of consumer financial protection.

 This week the President nominated Rich Cordray as the CFPB’s first director.
 But leading consumer groups warn that on Capitol Hill the CFPB continued to face fierce political opposition as “powerful Wall Street banks” opposed the bureau and vowed to block the confirmation of any director.

-“The good news is that this week, there’s a new police department to protect consumers from predatory lending and financial tricks and traps,” said Jenny Levin, a consumer advocate with Maryland PIRG.
+“The good news is that this week, there’s a new police department to protect consumers from predatory lending and financial tricks and traps,” said Alana Millier, a PennPIRG associate.
 “The bad news is that Wall Street banks have asked their friends in Congress to defund and defang the bureau by denying it a director.”

-With the coming July 21st ‘transfer date’, the groups released a new poll of 800 likely voters prepared for Americans for Financial Reform, AARP and the Center for Responsible Lending.
-Among its highlights:
+With the coming July 21st ‘transfer date’, the groups released a new poll of 800 likely voters prepared by Americans for Financial Reform, AARP and the Center for Responsible Lending.

 – Nearly three-quarters (74%) of all likely voters support a “single agency with the single mission of protecting consumers” from unfair financial practices.